Ottoman clothing

 Ottoman clothing or Ottoman fashion is the style and design of clothing worn during the Ottoman Empire.
+Fashion during the Ottoman Empire was a significant facet of the empire's cultural identity, serving as a marker of status, occupation, religion, and more.

+Reflecting the diverse nature and broad reaches of the Ottoman Empire, attire of both men and women was influenced by a combination of many different traditional dresses.

 Ottoman period

-While the Palace and its court dressed lavishly, the common people were only concerned with covering themselves.
-Starting in the reign of Suleiman the Magnificent, administrators enacted sumptuary laws upon clothing.
-The clothing of Muslims, Christians, Jewish communities, clergy, tradesmen, and state and military officials were particularly strictly regulated during the reign of Suleiman the Magnificent.
+While those of the palace and court dressed lavishly, common people were only concerned with covering themselves.
+Starting in the reign of Suleiman the Magnificent, administrators enacted sumptuary laws about the clothing of Muslims, Christians, Jewish communities, clergy, tradesmen, and state and military officials, particularly strictly enforced during the reign of Suleiman the Magnificent.

-In this period men wore outer items such as 'mintan' (a vest or short jacket), 'zıbın', 'şalvar' (trousers), 'kuşak' (a sash), 'potur', an entari or kaftan (a long robe), 'kalpak', 'sarık' on the head; 'çarık', çizme (boots), 'çedik', 'Yemeni' on the feet.
-The administrators and the wealthy wore caftans with fur lining and embroidery, whereas the middle class wore 'cübbe' (a mid-length robe) and 'hırka' (a short robe or tunic), and the poor wore collarless 'cepken' or 'yelek' (vest).
+In this period men wore outer clothing like the 'mintan' (a vest or short jacket), 'zıbın', 'şalvar' (trousers), 'kuşak' (sash), 'potur', entari or kaftan (long robe), 'kalpak', 'sarık' on the head, and 'çarık', çizme (boots), 'çedik', or 'Yemeni' on the feet.
+The administrators and the wealthy wore caftans with fur lining and embroidery, whereas the middle class wore 'cübbe' (mid-length robe) or 'hırka' (a short robe or tunic).
+The poor wore collarless 'cepken' or 'yelek' (vest).
+One of the most significant reforms in Ottoman fashion took place during the reign of Mahmud II (1808 - 1839).
+The modernization attempts of Mahmud II first had their effects in the state sector.
+While the 'sarık' was replaced by the 'fez', people employed at the Sublime Porte began to wear trousers, 'setre' and 'potin'.
+Additionally, following the abolition of the janissaries in 1826, Mahmud mandated Westernized uniforms, in an attempt to modernize and distinguish the new armed forces from the old.

-Women's everyday wear was şalvar (trousers), a gömlek (chemise) that came down to the mid-calf or ankle, a short, fitted jacket called a zıbın, and a sash or belt tied at or just below the waist.
+Women's everyday wear was şalvar (trousers), a gömlek (chemise) that came down to mid-calf or ankle, a short, fitted jacket called a zıbın, and a sash or belt tied at or just below the waist.
 For formal occasions, such as visiting friends, the woman added an entari or kaftan, a long robe that was cut like the zıbın apart from the length.
 Both zıbın and kaftan were buttoned to the waist, leaving the skirts open in front.
 Both garments also had buttons all the way to the throat but were often buttoned only to the underside of the bust, leaving the garments to gape open over the bust.
 All of these clothes could be brightly colored and patterned.
 However, when a woman left the house, she covered her clothes with a ferace, a dark, modestly cut robe that buttoned all the way to the throat.
 She also covered her hair and face with a pair of veils.

-Headgear was the most potent indicator of male social status.
-While commoners wore "külah's" covered with 'abani' or 'Yemeni', higher-ranking men wore a wide variety of turbans.

-'Political crises of the 17th century were reflected as chaos in clothes.
-The excessively luxurious compulsion of consumption and showing off in the Tulip Era lasted until the 19th century.
-The modernization attempts of Mahmud II in the 1830s first had its effects in the state sector.
-While the 'sarık' was replaced by the 'fez', the people employed in the Sublime Porte began to wear trousers, 'setre' and 'potin'.